Sign Up to Get "How To Pass CIMA Exam" free ebook

 It's no longer just about you having learnt the theory, it's about you giving good practical analysis and business advice.
 It is not enough to just know the theory, you need to apply that theory in order to get good marks.
 What the case studies are trying to test is whether you would be a good accountant within a business in the future.

 That leads me to the key point number 2.

 You also need to broadly know the industry that you're operating within because again good business acumen is about providing advice, guidance or analysis that links in with that particular industry.
 It's important that you understand some of the things that are currently happening in the industry.
 Remember, examiners also read the same financial newspapers and there is a big likelihood that they will be inspired by the situation or trend happening on the market.
-The pre-seen itself gives you a good background to the industry.
-However a little bit broader research will give you that extra knowledge and that broader awareness that could make a difference between FAIL and PASS.

 And that seamlessly leads me to the next key point.

 The pass mark is roughly 53% (80 out of 150 marks), which is challenging as it is, therefore you do need to write a reasonable amount of good quality information in order to pass.

 The key of getting good at these exams is practicing lots of different questions and ideally you will practice questions based on your current pre-seen.
 Well, these mocks you can only buy and that costs some money.
 PTA has done quite an amazing job byt creating not only mocks, but also single tasks.
 You may wonder - what is that or why?
 Well, knowing hte behaviour of CIMA students I can say that the common mistake most of you are making is posponding attempring mocks till the end.
 And some students don't even attempt any mocks under exam condition before the exam.
 The exam is actually the first timed mocks they are doing...
 PTA would like to change that.
 We've incorporated writing into our MCS packages, so you start preparing and answering exam questions early on.
 And when you are ready, you move to the mock exams.